bbatsov/emacsredux/_posts/2026-03-27-paredit-keybinding-conflicts.md

 ## What about me?

-I don't use much of the commands shadowed by Paredit, so I didn't even think about the conflicts much before today.
+I don't use most of the commands shadowed by Paredit, so I didn't even think about the conflicts much before today.
 Given that I'm a macOS user these days I like Magnar's approach to solving the conflicts.
 But I'm also sooo used to pressing `M-s`...
 Decisions, decisions...

 I definitely think everyone should free up `M-?`, given the default is quite important command.
-For me this was never much of a problem as I've always used Projectile's wrappers around `xref` commands -- `projectile-find-references` (`s-p ?` or `C-c p ?`) instead of `xref-find-references`, and `projectile-find-tag` (`s-p j` or `C-c p j`) instead of `xref-find-definitions`.
+For me this was never much of a problem in the past (until the LSP era) as I've always used Projectile's wrappers around `xref` commands -- `projectile-find-references` (`s-p ?` or `C-c p ?`) instead of `xref-find-references`, and `projectile-find-tag` (`s-p j` or `C-c p j`) instead of `xref-find-definitions`.
 Projectile scopes these to the current project automatically, which is what I usually want anyway.

 I don't really care about any commands with arrows in them, as I'm using an HHKB keyboard and it's not really fun to press arrows on